-Access and Regulation means Asciano Limited's (ABN: 26 123 652 862) Pacific National's (ABN 39 098 060 550) Access and Regulation team.
+Access and Regulation means Pacific National's (ABN 39 098 060 550) Access and Regulation team.

 Access Arrangement means an access arrangement approved in a final decision under section 38ZF of the Railway Management Act 1996 (Vic), or made under section 38ZJ or 38ZL of the Railway Management Act 1996 (Vic), or a proposed access arrangement that is deemed to be an access arrangement pursuant to section 38ZK of the Railway Management Act 1996 (Vic).